benstackdev/faq/README.md

 *Please don't impose your opinions onto me, even if you're trying to be sincere or helpful*.
 I'll learn how I want, thanks :)

+### But... learning with AI is so much faster!
+You'll fall behind if you don't use it

+I don't care.

 ### Are you worried AI is going to take all our jobs (in tech)?

 **Short answer:**